 If you are looking for an epic detox smoothie that doesn’t taste like an epic detox smoothie, then this is the recipe for you!

-The sweetness of fresh pineapple, orange and banana help mask the bitterness of dandelion greens and the “veggieness” of cucumber and parsley.
-It’s actually quite refreshing.
+The sweetness of fresh pineapple, orange, and banana help mask the bitterness of dandelion greens (or kale) and the “veggieness” of cucumber.

 - 1/2 cucumber, with peel

 - 1 cup pineapple, cubed